qmk/qmk_firmware/docs/feature_st7565.md

 void st7565_write_ln(const char *data, bool invert);

 // Pans the buffer to the right (or left by passing true) by moving contents of the buffer
 // Useful for moving the screen in preparation for new drawing void st7565_pan(bool left);

+// Returns a pointer to the requested start index in the buffer plus remaining
+// buffer length as struct
+display_buffer_reader_t st7565_read_raw(uint16_t start_index);

+// Writes a string to the buffer at current cursor position void st7565_write_raw(const char *data, uint16_t size);

+// Writes a single byte into the buffer at the specified index void st7565_write_raw_byte(const char data, uint16_t index);

+// Sets a specific pixel on or off
+// Coordinates start at top-left and go right and down for positive x and y void st7565_write_pixel(uint8_t x, uint8_t y, bool on);

 // Writes a PROGMEM string to the buffer at current cursor position
 // Advances the cursor while writing, inverts the pixels if true